Medical Policy: 01.01.20

 - ciSNaP® Closed Incision System

-Reports with small numbers of patients using the disposable non-powered mechanical or single use non-electrically powered negative pressure wound therapy systems are insufficient to draw conclusions about its impact on net health outcome, both for the device itself and in comparison with current care.
-There are important unanswered questions about efficacy and tolerability.
+Based on review of the medical literature, the RCTs have small numbers of patients using the disposable non-powered mechanical or single use non-electrically powered negative pressure wound therapy systems are insufficient to draw conclusions about its impact on net health outcome, both for the device itself and in comparison with current care.
 Well - designed comparative studies with larger number of patients are needed.
+Results from larger RCTs are expected.
+The evidence is insufficient to determine the safety, efficacy and effects on health outcomes at this time.
 Therefore, the use of disposable non-powered mechanical or single use non-electrically powered negative pressure wound therapy systems for any indication is considered investigational.

 Procedure Codes and Billing Guidelines: